What SLPs Need to Know:

 Sign up today for a risk-free 21-day trial of this innovative web-based therapy platform for SLPs.

-We know that regaining writing skills can take time.
-That’s why we offer so many different writing treatments to meet you where you are right now.
+We know that regaining reading skills can take time.
+That’s why we offer so many different reading treatments to meet you where you are right now.

 2) Single-Word Treatments